Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 Who's in charge then?

-He keeps giving the game away he keeps forgetting that it's supposed to be pneumonia and keeps talking about the flu.
+He keeps forgetting that it's supposed to be pneumonia and keeps talking about the flu.

 Who's in charge?

-Is it Humor Abadin?
+Is it Huma Aberdin?

-Is it going to be President Aberdin uh basically the one she Hilary Hillary is like one of these uh she reminds me of AOL dial up in the nineties.
+Basically, the one she Hillary Hillary is like one of these, she reminds me of AOL dial-up in the 90s.

 You just or whatever it is.

-Can we redial her, get her back?
+Can we re-dial her, get her back?

-That's Hillary at AOL dot com.
+That's Hillary at AOL.com.

 And they say it's a conspiracy theory.

-It's a conspiracy theory all these conspiracy theories about about Hillary's health.
+All these conspiracy theories about Hillary's health.

 It's not.

-The Emperor is naked in the street, and the Empress is on the sidewalk.
+The Emperor is naked in the street and the Empress is on the sidewalk.

 I love conspiracy theories.